 - a.
 Data sharing considerations as outlined under the Data Sharing Code of Practice. - b.
-Ensuring compliance with data protection legislation when sharing data. - c.
-Impact of the UK exit from the EU on the Data Sharing Code.
+Ensuring compliance with data protection legislation when sharing data.

 The candidate should be able to demonstrate knowledge of the Data Sharing code of practice and explain how these requirements are governed by data protection law.
-In addition, the candidate should show awareness of the impacts arising from the UK exit from the EU.